 When heading to the airport, take your pet with you in their carrier bag to the check-in counter.
 (Usually you can’t check-in online if you’re travelling with a pet.)
 At the counter they might weigh your pet.
 Then just keep your pet with your when you board the plane.

 In January 2023, IATA (the International Air Transport Association), introduced a new In-Cabin Live Animal Acceptance Checklist, that may be reviewed and completed by the airline agent at the check-in counter.
-I recommend reviewing this and ensuring everything can be checked off ahead of time, although as of May 2023 it still doesn’t seem to be commonly used.
+I recommend reviewing this and ensuring everything can be checked off ahead of time, although as of December 2023 I still don’t believe it’s commonly used.
 Additionally, I have been told that US domestic agents already have their own questionnaire.

 Can I Buy a Seat for My Dog on an Airplane?